 Before any barcode scanners can be used, a business must introduce barcodes to the inventory.
 How, exactly, are barcodes introduced to the inventory?
 It starts at the receiving dock.
 If barcodes are printed and applied to the inventory when they are received, your entire inventory will eventually have barcodes.

 When to implement a barcoding system greatly depends on the organization and the type of technology being deployed.
-A more complex system will take a lot more time and planning than a system using corded barcode scanners.
+A more complex system will take a lot more time and planning than a system using corded barcode scanners vs a mobile handheld scanner.

 Your business can implement a barcoding system wherever accurate data entry is required: